 Lowers the Risk of Cancer

 Yuca root is rich in an antioxidant called beta-carotene and saponin.
-Together, they fight free radicals that can cause cell damages which will likely lead to cancer.
+Together, they fight free radicals that can cause cell damage, likely leading to cancer.

 Improves and Maintain Digestive Health